sunglasshut/VTO/README.md

   * **abTests** object option is intended to be used for A/B tests not related to text text strings (e.g. the VTOcomponent flow, visual styling, etc.) * *Not Implemented yet*

+  * **onCloseVto** : callback for when the back button is pressed during capture

+  * **onPrivacyPolicy** : callback for when the privacy policy link is clicked.
+If this is not passed in, the privacy policy text/link will not be shown

+  * **showWelcomePage** : option for hiding welcome page on vto mobile

+  * **showScalingQuestions** : option for hiding scaling questions

+  * **showReviewWithGlasses** : option for hiding review with glasses/preview page

+  * **onSaveToAccount** : option for hiding save to account page on vto mobile

-**onSaveToAccount** : The success callback invoked if the user clicks "Save to Account".
+**onSaveToAccount** The success callback invoked if the user clicks "Save to Account".
 This function should accept the parameter videoId.

-**onContinueWithoutSaving** : The success callback invoked if the user clicks "Continue Without Saving".
+**onContinueWithoutSaving** The success callback invoked if the user clicks "Continue Without Saving".
 This function should accept the parameter videoId.

 ###Errors: